arokem/tractometry-ecosystem/content/008-GPU-Tractography.md

 # GPU-accelerated tractography

+The process of tractography is a major bottleneck in executing tractometry pipelines.
+GPUs provide an opportunity for massive parallelization and opportunities to accelerate tractography substantially, reducing this bottleneck and enabling rapid large-scale analysis.
+We have written the `GPUStreamlines` library for running tractography on NVIDIA GPUs.

-We have written a GPUStreamlines library for running tractography on NVIDIA GPUs.
-Given that the CUDA Toolkit and gcc are already installed, you can install GPUStreamlines by doing `pip install git+https://github.com/dipy/GPUStreamlines.git`.
-GPUStreamlines can also be run from pyAFQ.
-This is most conveniently installed using docker images that we build for each pyAFQ version and store here: `https://github.com/orgs/nrdg/packages/container/package/pyafq_gpu_cuda_12`.
-Then GPUStreamlines is run by adding the `tractography_ngpus` argument to either `GroupAFQ` or `ParticipantAFQ`.
-This markdown file will show you how to run GPUStreamlines directly if you do not want to run it through pyAFQ.
-It is based on an example script fond here: `https://github.com/dipy/GPUStreamlines/blob/master/run_gpu_streamlines.py`.
+The code includes Python bindings and if the CUDA Toolkit and gcc are already installed, you can install GPUStreamlines by running the standard `pip install git+https://github.com/dipy/GPUStreamlines.git`.

+GPUStreamlines can also be run from pyAFQ itself if it is installed.
+It is most conveniently installed using Docker containers, and  we build and distribute containers for each pyAFQ version, which you can find here: `https://github.com/orgs/nrdg/packages/container/package/pyafq_gpu_cuda_12`.
+This container includes both the GPUStreamlines software as well as pyAFQ, and then GPU-accelerated tractography will be run by adding the `tractography_ngpus` argument to either `GroupAFQ` or `ParticipantAFQ` APIs.
+The scripts included below demonstrate how to run GPUStreamlines directly if you do not want to run it through pyAFQ.
+It is based on an example script found here: `https://github.com/dipy/GPUStreamlines/blob/master/run_gpu_streamlines.py`.

 ---